tvp23/OOP-Gamifield/README.md

 # OOP-Gamifield
-This is a project where I learned about OOP in java.
+This is a project where I learn about OOP in java.